Mazzya/Mazzya/README.md

 ### About me 🙍‍♂️:
 I am a young Python developer who loves what he does.
 Every day I learn something new that allows me to create new things that I share on github.
-I also program in JavaScript and PHP.
+I also program in JavaScript, PHP and Java.
 I am currently experimenting with Flask

 > If you can imagine it, you can program it.
 <!--